 If you require more space on the application form, please contact Graduate Admissions for advice.

 What should I do if there is not enough space on the application form?

 I have been outside of an academic setting for some time now; who shall I have to act as my referees?

 We strongly recommend that you have at least one reference from your most recent academic tutor.
 If you are currently in employment, you would be expected to provide a reference from your employer as well as an academic referee who is able to comment on academic capability/suitability for Higher Degree study.

 What do I need to include in my ‘Personal Statement’ (‘Statement of Purpose’)?

-Your ‘Statement of Purpose’ should be between 1-2 pages in length, written in English and explain your motivation for applying for the course at Oxford, your relevant experience and education, and the specific components of the course that interest you.
+Your ‘Statement of Purpose’ should be a maximum of 750 words, written in English and explain your motivation for applying for the course at Oxford, your relevant experience and education, and the specific components of the course that interest you.
 This will be assessed for: